 It has been decided by The Central Board of Secondary Education CBSE Board Exam 2021-2022 for classes 10th and 12th will be conducted in two terms.
-The term 1 of the exam will be completely based on MCQ, while the Term 2 of the exam will either have detailed questions or MCQ questions, depending on the pandemic condition in the country in 2022.
+Term 1 of the exam will be completely based on MCQ, while Term 2 of the exam will either have detailed questions or MCQ questions, depending on the pandemic condition in the country in 2022.
 CBSE class 10&12 term 1 board exam 2021-22 will have a theory paper with 40 marks each.
 The exam is scheduled to take place in November-December this year itself.

-The Term 1 paper will have 3 types of MCQs- Case-based MCQs, Stand-alone MCQs and MCQs based on Assertion-Reason.
+The Term 1 paper will have 3 types of MCQs- Case-based MCQs, Stand-alone MCQs, and MCQs based on Assertion-Reason.
 One can prepare for it by solving sample papers and getting acquainted with the marking scheme.

 As we look forward to CBSE Board Exam 2021-2022 releasing its official CBSE Sample Papers, you will need to prepare yourself well to score well.
-You can start preparing by studying books that are based on the latest syllabus for the 2021-22 Board Examinations with relevant MCQs of all three typologies to help you familiarize with the Term 1 paper.
+You can start preparing by studying books that are based on the latest syllabus for the 2021-22 Board Examinations with relevant MCQs of all three typologies to help you familiarize yourself with the Term 1 paper.

 Visit the link for Chapter-wise Topic-wise New CBSE Syllabus CBSE MCQs Question Banks Class 12 for Term 1 Board Exams 2021-22: https://bit.ly/3Brkwjf